G4Q95/AutoShortsWebApp/docs/progress.md

    - ✅ Added "Test Frequently" guide with practical testing strategies
    - ✅ Documented domain-specific helpers in utils/README.md

+## Checkpoint: "media-storage-completed"

+This checkpoint marks the completion of the media storage implementation, with Reddit content now being properly saved to Cloudflare R2 storage instead of being streamed directly from Reddit.

+### What We've Accomplished:

+1. **Media Storage Implementation (100% Complete)**:
+   - ✅ Fixed scene deletion test with proper timing for media loading
+   - ✅ Ensured all Reddit media content is downloaded and stored in R2
+   - ✅ Updated URL references to use stored R2 URLs after content is processed
+   - ✅ Added diagnostic logging to track storage operations
+   - ✅ Verified all tests passing (10/10) including scene deletion
+   - ✅ Enhanced reliability by properly handling the transition from streaming to stored content

+2. **Storage Architecture Improvements**:
+   - ✅ Implemented organized R2 storage structure for projects, scenes, and media
+   - ✅ Created proper media URL tracking with original and stored URLs
+   - ✅ Added storage status tracking and progress indicators
+   - ✅ Enhanced error handling for media storage operations

+3. **Performance Optimizations**:
+   - ✅ Improved loading times with proper media caching in R2
+   - ✅ Enhanced media delivery reliability with CloudFlare R2 CDN
+   - ✅ Reduced dependency on external sources (Reddit) for content display

 ## Timeline Status

 We are in Phase 2 of the project, focused on connecting the frontend workspace to backend processing.
 We have completed approximately 80% of this phase: